As an affiliate, I may collect a share of sales or other compensation from the links on this page.

 You only need a couple of power tools to cut the lumber to size and drill a few holes for screws.
 A circular saw or a jigsaw, a power drill and a stapler for wood are adequate.

-Besides these, you would need standard screws and nails, a measuring tape and right angle brackets.
+Besides these, you would need standard screws and nails, measuring tape, and right-angle brackets.

 You will need a fabric that will allow sound to pass easily.
 While choosing a fabric, hold it over your mouth and blow through it.